jamii/neon-dom/README.md

-`yarn install && yarn build && yarn start`
+`yarn install && ./build.sh --release && yarn start`

 A minimal example showing how to manipulate the dom from neon in electron.